will1410/sphinx/readme.rst

 sphinx-quickstart
 ``

-Follow the guides on the screen.
+Follow the guides on the screen for setup.

 ``
 make html